WodaMineralna/TypeScript-Course-Hub/README.md

 # 🟦 TypeScript Course Hub

-Index of projects completed during the course **"Understanding TypeScript"** _by Maximilian Schwarzmüller_.
+Index of projects completed during the course **"Understanding TypeScript"** _by Academind, Maximilian Schwarzmüller_.
 > Note: I did not author the course - this repo collects my projects, challanges, notes, practice work, and improvements.

 ---